QPU Tokens

 Managing Your QPU Tokens

 Luna makes it easy to manage all your stored QPU tokens.
 You can retrieve, edit, and delete your tokens.
-Note that only admins can perform these actions for organization-level tokens.
+Note that only admins can perform these actions for group-level tokens.

 # Retrieve a personal token